 What is the JACL Youth Legacy Program?

-The JACL Youth Legacy Program connects Asian American youth with the legacy of the Japanese American incarceration during World War II.
-The program aims to address the search for personal identity experienced by many young Asian Americans who seek greater affirmation and understanding about their collective history.
-The program also aims to identify the next generation of conservation stewards by connecting them to a National Park Service historic site that has significance to Asian Americans.
+The JACL Youth Legacy Program connects Asian Pacific Islander youth with the legacy of the Japanese American incarceration during World War II, and draws parallels to the hysteria that targeted Muslim Americans following 9-11.
+The program aims to address the search for personal identity experienced by many young Asian Pacific Islanders who seek greater affirmation and understanding about their collective history.
+The program aims to foster within the next generation the importance of historical preservation and serving as conservation stewards by connecting them to the Manzanar Concentration Camp, a National Park Service historic site that has significance to Asian Americans.

 When will the program take place?